Manciukic/dynamicserviceallocator/gns3/GNS3_setup_instructions.md

 # Setup instructions for GNS3 emulator

 ## Goal
-Setup GNS3 and Floodlight for testing the Virtual IP module.
+Setup GNS3 and Floodlight for testing the DynamicServiceAllocator module.

 ## Prerequisites